patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <div style="text-align: justify">
 <p>
-A disaggregated Crail deployment refers to a setup where the Crail datanodes -- or more precisely, the storage resources exposed by the datanodes -- are seperated from the servers running the data processing workloads.
-At the scale of an entire data center, storage disaggregation may be implemented by provisioning dedicated compute and storage racks connected via a network.
+A disaggregated Crail deployment refers to a setup where the Crail datanodes -- or more precisely, the storage resources exposed by the datanodes -- are seperated (via a network) from the servers running the data processing workloads.
+At the scale of an entire data center, storage disaggregation is typically implemented by provisioning dedicated compute and storage racks.

+Even though Crail is designed to scale horizontally and can be deployed at the level of an entire data center, its architecture favors deployments with fewer fault domains (e.g., a rack or two).

+ is more suitable to smaller deployments consisting of a few racks (largest deployment of Crail was on 4 racks) in a shared fault domain.

+ a single fault domain like a rack (largest deployment of Crail was on 4 racks).

  Storage disaggregation may also be an attractive deployment model at the level of a single rack.
 Rather than attaching local storage resources to each compute node (e.g., SATA attached SSDs), a few nodes in a rack may be dedicated as storage nodes serving the remaining (storage-free) compute nodes.
+T

-A disaggregated deployment stands in contrast to a co-located deployment where Crail datanodes and compute servers are deployed on the same set of machines (virtual or physical).
+ A disaggregated Crail deployment stands in contrast to a co-located deployment where Crail datanodes and compute servers are deployed on the same set of machines (virtual or physical).

+Even though Crail is designed to scale horizontally and can be deployed at the level of an entire data center, the
  </p>
  <p>
 </p>